trinajoy/newsletter-signup-mailchimp/README.md

 ## Newsletter Signup

+A simple newsletter signup using Mailchimp API, Bootstrap, Express App & hosted on Heroku.

+## Project Specifications

-Add a subscriber to a newsletter mailing list using mailchimp API
+- Add a subscriber to a mailing list

 ## Custom Environment Variables